rubengill/2800-202310-BBY05/README.md

 ## 6. Features for Future
 What we'd like to build in the future:
-* A more visually attractive UI
+* A more visually attractive UI.
 * Figure out how to pull the entire guitar tab.
+* Display the activities that were recommended to other users.
+* Format the pulled tablature to look nicer.

 ## 7. Contents of Folder
 Content of the project folder: